Skip to content Skip to sidebar Skip to footer

 Time: 2 hours

-Best places to stop along the way: Want to admire some quality craftmanship?
+Best places to stop along the way: Want to admire some quality craftsmanship?
 The Old Mill Stream Scenic Byway is a quaint drive through beautiful pastures and farmland, as well as through historic Findlay.
 Changing leaves on trees surrounding gorgeous farmhouses sounds pretty great, right?

 More info: Old Mill Stream Scenic Byway

-Wondering when to plan the perfect trip?
 Here’s when the leaves will be at their most vibrant.